ArlinggaReksa007/Visual-Attention-of-Block-Design-Test-Data/README.md

 # Visual-Attention-of-Block-Design-Test-Data

 This repository provides supplementary experimental outputs associated with the proposed visual attention assessment framework for the Block Design Test (BDT).
-The repository contains visual attention recordings, generated graphs, adjacency matrices, and visualization outputs used during the evaluation process.
+The repository contains visual attention recordings, and similarity matrix.

 ---